meltyourface/blank/posts/Psychologist/Twelve-Week-Narrative-Therapy-Intervention-for-Psychologists/index.md

 Week 2 - Mapping the Landscape of Identity

-Objective: Explore the impact of the problem on the client's self-concept and relationships.
+**Objective**: Explore the impact of the problem on the client's self-concept and relationships.

 - Investigate the landscape of identity (beliefs, values, and meanings)
 - Discuss how the problem affects the client's identity